carlostojal/realsense-wheel-calib/README.md

 The transformation between the two boards is then calculated by using the ICP algorithm, provided by the PCL library.

+**WARNING**: a lot of this functionality is still under development, and the code is not yet ready for production.

 ## Dependencies
 - OpenCV
 - PCL